rajaramtt/angular-extension-pack/README.md

     Light weight extension resembling Statement Completion.

-    Adds three shotcuts to insert semicolons with ease;
+    Adds three shortcuts to insert semicolons with ease;

     * shift + enter Insert semicolon at the end of line and continue on the same line
     * alt + enter Insert semicolon at the end of line and continue on the new line